 If you have the mains, use it, and if you fit enough solar panels you may generate more than you use over the year.
 If you want to call that ‘solar only’ then that’s up to you.

 Getting solar PV panels fitted to your roof is now cheaper and easier than it has ever been.
-As installation numbers have gone up, prices have come down, and the Feed-in Tariff rates have been reduced to reflect this.
-Unfortunately it now looks like the tariff rates have been reduced too far, too quickly, and the number of installations has dropped dramatically.
-If this trend continues then we will need to see a modest increase in tariffs to encourage a resurgence in installations.
+Unfortunately, since government incentives for solar panels ended, the number of installations has dropped dramatically.
+The only hope is that as the renewable energy sector expands, with the 2030 renewable energy target set at 32 per cent of the market, more companies will buy solar energy from individuals/.
 This will help bring prices down to the point where support is no longer necessary, and solar electricity becomes competitive in its own right.

 Is solar panel cheaper than gas and electricity?